openrewrite/rewrite-docs/authoring-recipes/multiple-visitors.md

             public J.VariableDeclarations visitVariableDeclarations(J.VariableDeclarations varDec, ExecutionContext executionContext) {
                 // ...

-                // Variables that are in a for loop control should not be changed if (isDeclaredInForLoopControl(getCursor())) {
+                // Variables that are in a for-loop control should not be changed if (isDeclaredInForLoopControl(getCursor())) {
                     return variableDeclarations;
                 }